 From the mysterious massacre of the sultan’s house and the Civil War spirits said to haunt the Beauregard-Keyes House to the witch of the French Opera House and voodoo queen Marie Laveau’s grave at St. Louis Cemetery, each of them is worthy of fireside storytelling.

-The spookiest story of the evening is that of Madame Marie Delphine Lalaurie (played by Kathy Bates on American Horror Story: Coven), a socialite serial killer known for the brutal, inhumane torture and murder of the enslaved Africans she employed.
+The spookiest story of the evening is that of Madame Marie Delphine Lalaurie (played by Kathy Bates in American Horror Story: Coven), a socialite serial killer known for the brutal, inhumane torture and murder of the enslaved Africans she employed.

 Some of these true stories might be a bit grisly for younger kids, but my tween-age daughter had a great time.
 Accordingly, the tour runs fairly late and involves two hours of walking and standing.
 My tween was very tired by the end.